hussamburqan/problem_solving/lib/strings/substring_search/README.md

 ### Manual Implementation

 **How it works:**
-- We use two loops:
+- I use two loops:
   - Outer loop: moves from 0 to (sentence length - word length).
   - Inner loop: checks each letter of the word with the sentence.